VW sees multi-speed coronavirus rebound led by China

 “We will see a two-speed Europe.
 Southern Europe was hit really badly.
 Italy, Spain and to some extent France.
 We expect recovery to take much longer, it will be bathtub shaped,” he said.

-Norther European countries, includig Norway, Sweden, Denmark and Germany fared better.
+Northern European countries, including Norway, Sweden, Denmark and Germany fared better.
 In Germany, sales to fleet customers remained almost at normal levels in April compared with a year earlier, he said.

 Pre-booking for VW’s ID 3 electric car stands at 37,000 vehicles, with demand coming from across Europe and strongest in Germany, Stackmann said.